leolanger/leolanger.github.io/source/_posts/green-hand-to-learn-c.md

 	 	 	int carrots;
 	  		 carrots = 25;
 	  		cout << "I have ";
-	 			 cout << carrots;    //display the value to the variable cout << " carrots.";
+	 			 cout << carrots;    // display the value to the variable cout << " carrots.";
 	  		cout <<endl;
 	 			 carrots = carrots - 1;